Maxna/Angular-code-review/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.

 ## Description
-This project is supposed to be a website modeled after https://www.freelancer.com/.
+This project is supposed to be a freelancing website pulling inspiration from https://www.freelancer.com/.
 Using Angular components, the app should have a similar look and functionality to the freelancer home page.

 ### Setup

-### Known Bugs
+Clone file to desktop
+Run npm install
+Register with Firebase
+Create a file to store apiKey, copy key from firebase to atom file Run Firebase deploy

 ### Technologies Used

+Node
+Angular
+bootstrap

 ### Development server